ParhamAsh96/Carduino/README.md

 To set up the carduino, you have to first plug in all the cables for the sensors as follows;

-The LEDs need to be plugged into A0 and A1.
+The LEDs need to be plugged into **A0** and **A1**.

-The temperature sensor needs to be plugged into A2.
+The temperature sensor needs to be plugged into **A2**.

 The motors need to be set up as follows:

-The left motor in the back needs to be hooked up to D5
+The left motor in the back needs to be hooked up to **D5**.

-The left motor in the front needs to be hooked up to D6
+The left motor in the front needs to be hooked up to **D6**.

-The right motor in the front needs to be hooked up to D7
+The right motor in the front needs to be hooked up to **D7**.

-The right motor in the back needs to be hooked up to D8
+The right motor in the back needs to be hooked up to **D8**.

 Afterwards you need to update the internet credentials in the arduino file main.ino on line 16 and 17.
 If you are using a public wifi and it does not work, try to change your wifi to a private one, or change to cellular.

-Then you need to download the dependencies for the arduino from the shellscript named setup-build-env.sh.
+Then you need to download the dependencies for the arduino from the shellscript named **setup-build-env.sh**.
-Now you are ready to upload the code to the Wio Terminal!
+Now you are ready to upload the code to the **Wio Terminal**!
 Simply open up the Arduino IDE, plug in the Wio Terminal and click on upload.

 Now that the Wio Terminal is set up you should set up the web page.
 This is a short process compared to the hardware components.
 All you need to do is to open up cmd, navigate to the Web_App folder, and write: